 (11) In refusing to grant bail the court shall state the reasons for such refusal in its decree refusing bail which decree shall be served on the person accused.
-Court to state reasons.

-Bail in respect of scheduled offences.
-Added by: XVI.2006,15.
 575A.
 (1) Saving the provisions of article 574A(6) but notwithstanding any other provision of this Code or of any other law, where the Court of Magistrates at any time orders the temporary release from custody of a person who - the order of the Court shall be given in open court on a date previously notified to the prosecution and the person charged and shall be served on the Attorney General by not later than the next working day.